 If you don't have any amounts in Box 19C or Box 19D, copy the amount from Box 19B to 19E.

-You can find more information about LTCs in our Look-through companies (IR 879) guide.
+You can find more information about LTCs in our guide Look-through companies (IR879).

 Question 21 Shareholder-employee salary